-The Pass is best suited to short visit’s 1 or 2-day visits, mainly because you will need to pack as much as possible in.
+The Pass is best suited to short visits 1 or 2-day visits, mainly because you will need to pack as much as possible in.
 You don’t have time to waste and need to get on as much as possible in the shortest time.
 The Maxpass will work perfectly for this.

 For longer trips as the Pass is per day the costs can rack up significantly.
 You are also more able to focus on certain areas of the park and as such will not need to cover as much ground per day.
-This means you will be nearer the Fastpass Kiosk’s so limiting the advantage of having the App based system.
-For these types of Visit, we suggest still using the Maxpass, especially to access the Photopass service, but limit it to 1 or two days of the trip.
+This means you will be nearer the Fastpass Kiosk’s so limiting the advantage of having the App-based system.
+For these types of visits, we suggest still using the Maxpass, especially to access the Photopass service, but limit it to 1 or two days of the trip.

-You do not need to add maxpass to EVERY ticket so using it for one or town days could save $100’s of per party while still getting you on the best rides and getting a ton of souvenir photos.
+You do not need to add maxpass to EVERY ticket so using it for one or town days could save $100’s per party while still getting you on the best rides and getting a ton of souvenir photos.